 - Wordfence Security: With over 121 million downloads, this plugin helps protect your site by adding a firewall to it.
 Wordfence is also a great company to follow for updates about the latest threats to WordPress security.

 - Contact Form 7: This plugin allows you to create simple contact forms for your site.
 It integrates with Akismet to prevent spam and has over 112 million downloads.

 Besides these freemium options, Visual Composer and Slider Revolution are some of the best selling paid plugins.
 This might have something to do with the fact that they come prepackaged with many themes available on Envato Market.

 Speaking of Envato Market, CodeCanyon is the plugin division of this company.
 On CodeCanyon, there are more than 6,000 premium plugins available for sale.
 80% of searches on CodeCanyon focus on functionality, meaning that people search specifically for plugins that enable sliders, calendars, forms, and so on.

 Another popular WordPress plugin is WooCommerce, which adds ecommerce functionality to your WordPress website.
 It powers over 70 million ecommerce shops on WordPress, and 22% of the top 1 million sites using eCommerce technologies.

 Like WordPress, WooCommerce is also free to use, but you’ll have to pay if you want to use any of the 300+ extensions that provide extra functionality, such as product variation swatches and the ability to sell subscriptions.

-A new challenger to the WordPress ecommerce market, BigCommerce recently launched a headless commerce solution for WordPress.
+A new challenger to the WordPress ecommerce market, BigCommerce recently launched a headless commerce solution for WordPress (make sure to read: Intro to Building Websites with Gatsby and WordPress).
 At publication, the BigCommerce WordPress plugin has 600+ active installations and is growing daily.

 WordPress Theme Statistics